strands-project/scitos_apps/scitos_teleop/README.md

 ### Troubleshooting
 If you get a message like: ```[ERROR] [1372933726.815471480]: Couldn't open joystick /dev/....
-Will retry every second.``` you have to export the joystick device, e.g.: `export JOYSTICK_DEVICE=/dev/input/js1` and start the launch file again.
+Will retry every second.``` you can export the joystick device, e.g.: `export JOYSTICK_DEVICE=/dev/input/js1` and start the launch file again.
-The release version of this package automatically installs the udev rule provided in `scitos_apps/scitos_teleop/udev/73-scitos-teleop-persistent-joystick.rules`.
-So instead of setting the environment variable you can copy this rule manually to `/etc/udev/rules.d` if you are using the github version of this package.
+If you installed the udev rule as mentioned above this should not happen.
+Try to follow the instruction for installing the udev rule again.